-The violation is for speeding in excess of 25 miles over a speed limit.
+- The violation is for speeding more than 25 miles over a speed limit;

-The Court will then continue your case 60 days and direct you to complete traffic school by a specified date.
+The Court will then continue your case for 60 days and direct you to complete traffic school by a specified date.
 You may attend any traffic school approved by the California DMV.
 The school you select will charge an additional fee.
-If you complete traffic school and pay the Traffic School Fee within the time allowed by the court, your citation will be reported to DMV as a confidential conviction.
-With the exception of a court, the DMV will not disclose a confidential conviction to any third-party, including your insurance company.
-No violation point count will be assessed if the conviction is confidential
+If you complete traffic school and pay the Traffic School Fee within the time allowed by the Court, your citation will be reported to DMV as a confidential conviction.
+With the exception of a court, the DMV will not disclose a confidential conviction to any third party, including your insurance company.
+No violation point count will be assessed if the conviction is confidential.

 If you fail to attend Court ordered Traffic School, return the Certification of Completion within 60 days of order or payment, or decide not to attend, the fee will be converted to bail, and bail will be forfeited.
 No further proceedings will be held, and the violation will show on your driving record.
 Your automobile insurance may be adversely affected.